FAQs on upcoming tax payments in light of COVID-19

 To help taxpayers understand their upcoming tax obligations, we have compiled a list of commonly asked questions and answers to help you navigate through this difficult time.

-Q: I have a GST payment upcoming, what if I don’t have sufficient cash to make this payment?
+Q: I have a tax payment upcoming, what if I don’t have sufficient cash to make this payment?

-A: If businesses are unable to pay taxes on time due to the impact of COVID-19, Inland Revenue notes that it is not necessary to contact Inland Revenue immediately.
-Rather, Inland Revenue suggests you get in touch when you can to apply for an instalment arrangement and to discuss remission of interest and penalties (we don’t suggest delaying this too long).
-An instalment arrangement is an agreement with Inland Revenue to spread out payments of tax over time.
-As mentioned below, if this financial relief is sought prior to the due date of tax, only a 1% initial late payment penalty is applied.
-Despite potential difficulties in making tax payments, Inland Revenue still expects businesses to continue to file returns on time as this information is required to make correct payments to people and to help the Government continue respond to what is happening in the economy.
+Despite potential difficulties in making tax payments, Inland Revenue still expects businesses to continue to file returns on time as this information is required to make correct payments to people and to help the Government continue responding to what is happening in the economy.
 Filing a return, even if you cannot pay, will ensure you do not get issued with a default assessment.

 The following information largely covers options available for provisional tax payments.
 However it is also relevant to payments of GST and other taxes.